sunilos/Angular-8-9-10/README.md

 See https://github.com/sunilos/SOSAngular/wiki to understand and develop the code.

 # How to run this project
-1. Download and execute "npm update" command to update the project dependencies
+1. Download the code and unizip the file or Clone the project
+2. Update project dependencies using "npm update" command
+3. Run the project using "ng serve -o" command

 # Angular key commands